dotnet/AspNetCore.Docs/aspnetcore/blazor/file-downloads.md

 * Uses native byte-streaming interop to ensure efficient transfer of the file to the client.
 * Has a method named `GetFileStream` to retrieve a <xref:System.IO.Stream> for the file that's downloaded to clients.
 Alternative approaches include retrieving a file from storage or generating a file dynamically in C# code.
 For this demonstration, the app creates a 50 KB file of random data from a new byte array (`new byte[]`).
 The bytes are wrapped with a <xref:System.IO.MemoryStream> to serve as the example's dynamically-generated binary file.
-* The `DownloadFileFromStream` method performs the following steps:
+* The `DownloadFileFromStream` method:
-  * Retrieve the <xref:System.IO.Stream> from `GetFileStream`.
+  * Retrieves the <xref:System.IO.Stream> from `GetFileStream`.
-  * Specify a file name when file is saved on the user's machine.
+  * Specifies a file name when file is saved on the user's machine.
 The following example names the file `quote.txt`.
-  * Wrap the <xref:System.IO.Stream> in a <xref:Microsoft.JSInterop.DotNetStreamReference>, which allows streaming the file data to the client.
+  * Wraps the <xref:System.IO.Stream> in a <xref:Microsoft.JSInterop.DotNetStreamReference>, which allows streaming the file data to the client.
-  * Invoke the `downloadFileFromStream` JS function to accept the data on the client.
+  * Invokes the `downloadFileFromStream` JS function to accept the data on the client.

 `FileDownload1.razor`: